dereuromark/cakephp-tinyauth/docs/README.md

 then it is best to stick to the Auth component as simple wrapper.
 It is then limited to controller scope (no middleware/routing support) as it always has been so far.

+You can seamlessly upgrade to the new plugins while keeping your INI files.
+They are also compatible with AuthUser component and helper as well as the Auth panel.

 ## Upgrade notes
 Coming from CakePHP 4.x the following major changes will affect your app:
 - Cake\Auth namespace has been removed and is now migrated to TinyAuth\Auth, that includes the